manutter51/barnum/README.md

 Sometimes you may want multiple handlers to respond to the same event.
-For example, you might want an event that saves a record in a database, makes a log entry, and sends off an email notification, with the last two actions happening asynchronously to the main program flow.
+For example, you might want an event that saves a record in a database, makes a log entry, and sends off an email notification.
 Or you may have several handlers that need to look at the data and decide whether to handle the event or hand it off to the next handler, depending on (for example) the contents of a certain form field.
 Barnum allows you to handle such cases by assigning multiple handlers to the same event.